Skip to content

 The new facility would account for about 33% of the assessed tax base and is expected to generate $247.7 million in tax revenue to Fluvanna County over 30 years of operation (with roughly $14.3 million projected in each of the first 5 years of operation and $8.3 million/year on average for 30 years).
 Tenaska is not seeking a tax abatement.

-Construction will also generate significant jobs and contractor opportunities, and operations will support 29 new, long-term jobs in the county.
+Construction will generate significant jobs and contractor opportunities, and operations will support 29 new, long-term jobs in the county.

 • A 2025 economic impact study1 from Mangum Economics estimates the following benefits: